Comprehensive study of solar type II radio bursts and the properties of the associated shock waves

 \item The shock geometry around the type~II sources shows that most events are associated with globally oblique shocks, with $\theta_{\rm BN}$ values typically below $\sim 80^\circ$.
 A near-perpendicular shock geometry is required for the acceleration of electrons via the SDA mechanism \citep{mann_radio_2018}, and consequently, the generation of type~II bursts \citep{kouloumvakos_coronal_2021}.
 Our findings suggest that global shock reconstructions, such as spherical or spheroidal shock fits, may not reliably capture the local geometry at the type~II source regions.
 An explanation for the presence of an oblique shock instead of a quasi-perpendicular shock can be found in the Discussion section of \cite{morosan_connecting_2024}, where the authors consider two possible scenarios.
 In the first, the shock front is intrinsically non-planar, such as wavy or rippled, leading to local shock geometry alternating between quasi-parallel and quasi-perpendicular.
 This allows certain patches of an otherwise oblique or parallel shock to become locally quasi-perpendicular and capable of producing type~II emission.
 Such non-planar structures can also enable electrons to encounter the shock multiple times, gaining energy at each crossing \citep{zlobec_fine_1993, morosan_electron_2020}.
-The second scenario involves non-ideal magnetic fields with strong, large-amplitude fluctuations.
-These magnetic inhomogeneities can create locally perpendicular configurations even within globally parallel shocks, and have been proposed in earlier studies to explain herringbone structures \citep{mann_electron_1995}.
-The systematically low $\theta_{\rm BN}$ values in our events point towards the presence of such non-ideal or locally structured shock and magnetic field configurations.
+Additionally, MHD simulations of shocks in interplanetary space show that the CME-driven shocks become strongly distorted as the shock propagates through the inner heliosphere due to spatial variations in the upstream solar wind, leading to a non-uniform shock surface \citep{wijsen_effect_2023}.
+Simulations by \cite{trotta_electron_2019} have shown that supercritical shocks significantly boost electron energies due to the formation of ripples at the shock front, which generate small-scale, quasi-perpendicular geometries.
+The second scenario in \citet{morosan_connecting_2024} involves non-ideal magnetic fields with strong, large-amplitude fluctuations.
+These magnetic inhomogeneities can create locally perpendicular configurations even within globally parallel shocks, and have been proposed in earlier studies to explain herringbone structures \citep{mann_electron_1995} and type II bursts \citep{clasen_electron_1998} in quasi-parallel shocks. \end{itemize}